iding-ir/mapcraft/README.md

 npm install mapcraft --save
 ```

-Or clone this repository, build a bundle and add it to your html file.
+Or clone this repository, build a bundle, and add it to your html file.

 ```
 git clone https://github.com/iding-ir/mapcraft.git